 Vejer de la Frontera - Costa de la Luz gem

 The white washed, hilltop town of Vejer de la Frontera unquestionably constitutes an oasis in the region of Andalusia in southern Spain.
-Only 10 minutes drive from the picturesque beaches of El Palmar, this beautiful setting is one of the most alluring towns on Spanish soil.
-For history buffs, this petite find is a place with special appeal for being an enclave for Southern Europe's oldest civilisations, the Phoenicians, Carthaginians and Romans.
+Only 10 minutes drive from the picturesque beach of El Palmar, this beautiful setting is one of the most alluring towns on Spanish soil.
+For history buffs, this petite find is a place with special appeal for being an enclave for southern Europe's oldest civilisations, the Phoenicians, Carthaginians and Romans.
 It is known to have been populated since Paleolithic Age and was fortified in the Bronze Age.
-It has been occupied by Romans, Muslims (exactly twice) and finally conquered by the Christians in 1285, under the leadership of Sancho IV.
+It has also been occupied by Muslim rules (exactly twice) and finally conquered by the Christians in 1285, under the leadership of Sancho IV.

-Vejer has recently been slowly picking up on the arts scene as well.
+Vejer has recently been slowly picking up on the contemporary arts scene as well.
 Instalments like the Casa del Arco are becoming a very interesting cultural centre for exhibitions, concerts and additional proposals.
-La Casa del Arco is a private space of art and design that changes with the seasons bringing in new guest artists.
+La Casa del Arco is a private space with art and design that changes with the seasons bringing in new guest artists.
 All interested artists or groups are encouraged to send their feedbacks and suggestions as the curators like to connect the critics with the artists themselves.
-The NMAC Foundation Montenmedio Contemporary Art is a project that has been active for much longer that links the relationship between art and nature in a beautiful outdoor setting.
+Also, outside of the old town you can find NMAC Foundation Montenmedio Contemporary Art.
+This is a project that links the relationship between art and nature in a beautiful outdoor setting.